The magnetic sensitivity of the Ca II resonance and subordinate lines in the solar atmosphere: Summary and concluding remarks

 In the presence of a vertical magnetic field, parallel to the symmetry axis of the radiation field, the Hanle effect does not operate and the polarization signals in the core of the lines are unaffected when making the partial frequency redistribution treatment, under the angle-averaged assumption considered in this paper.
 The angle-dependent case will be studied in a future work.
 In the K line, the magnetic field significantly affects the wing polarization through magneto-optical effects, reducing $Q/I$ and enhancing $U/I$ signals (see Figure \ref{Fig_17_Vertical_B_mu_01_K_line}).
 In contrast, the linear polarization of the $8542 \: \AA$ line remains largely unaffected by such magneto-optical effects because the IR triplet is rather insensitive to the effects of PRD and J-state interference, with changes in its linear polarization arising only from the Zeeman effect at large magnetic field strengths (see Figure \ref{Fig_17_Vertical_B_mu_01_8542_A}).\\

-Finally, comparison of the synthetic circular polarization profiles to those obtained applying the WFA showed a very good agreement for the lines of the IR triplet and in the core region of the H and K lines for the considered field strengths.
-However, the application of the WFA led to an overestimation of the outer lobes of the circular polarization of the H and K lines.
-On the other hand, we found that carrying out the synthesis while neglecting atomic level polarization led to an underestimation of the same lobes in $V$ (see Figure \ref{Fig_11_Mag_K_8542_V_pol_nopol}), while also correctly reproducing the profiles in the IR triplet.\\
+Finally, comparison of the synthetic circular polarization profiles to those obtained applying the WFA shows a very good agreement for the lines of the IR triplet and in the core region of the H and K lines for the considered field strengths.
+However, the application of the WFA leads to an overestimation of the outer lobes of the circular polarization of the H and K lines.
+On the other hand, we find that carrying out the synthesis while neglecting atomic level polarization leads to an underestimation of the same lobes in $V$ (see Figure \ref{Fig_11_Mag_K_8542_V_pol_nopol}), while also correctly reproducing the profiles in the IR triplet.\\

 Given the recent upgrade of the instrument GRIS installed at the GREGOR telescope of the Observatorio del Teide, and the high-quality data obtained by the SCIP and SUSI instruments aboard the Sunrise III balloon-borne telescope, we expect a large number of new investigations based on the Stokes profiles of the resonance and subordinate lines of Ca~{\sc{ii}}.
-We believe that the theoretical results we have presented in this paper, obtained through detailed radiative transfer calculations in 1D and static models of the solar chromosphere, will be very useful for understanding such spectropolarimetric observations.
+We believe that the theoretical results we present in this paper, obtained through detailed radiative transfer calculations in 1D and static models of the solar chromosphere, will be very useful for understanding such spectropolarimetric observations.
 Given that the chromospheric plasma is highly inhomogeneous and dynamic, we plan to pursue further theoretical investigations using more realistic chromospheric models and partial redistribution treatments.\\